About

 Social development is intrinsically linked to institutional effectiveness.
 This sub-theme focuses on the hurdles and solutions in building robust institutions that can efficiently drive social development programs.
 The focus will be on various interventions focussed upon multiple domains of social development, decentralisation and democratisation- success stories, hurdles, public-private partnerships, and policy implementation, through which we seek to foster a more inclusive and equitable society.

-Universal Health Coverage is a fundamental step towards social inclusion.
+Healthcare for All is a fundamental step towards social inclusion.
 This sub-theme explores various interventions in the area, policy analysis, proposed interventions, best practices, and challenges which can lead to robust healthcare infrastructure improving society's overall well-being.

 Climate Action and Justice